ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution.
+Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
-String tags = vegetarian, dessert; // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must adhere to.
+String tags = vegetarian, dessert; // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have.
 BigDecimal number = 1; // BigDecimal | The number of random recipes to be returned (between 1 and 100).
 try {
     Object result = apiInstance.getRandomRecipes(limitLicense, tags, number);